CaptainDra/Action_prediction_openpose/Readme.md

 This repository contains:

-1. my project main file name: openpose.py, and openposedemo.py
+1. my project main file name: openpose.py, and openposedemo.py and openpose_method1.py and openpose_method2.py
 2. A bat file to download models from CMU
 3. A txt file record how to run the python document
 4. two sample document from CMU